 Tony was Team Manager for the Northern Ireland Schools Team in Glasgow at the 2006 inaugural UK School Games, and in the following years took teams to Coventry, Bath, Cardiff, Newcastle and Sheffield.
 He also served on the UKSG Advisory Committee.

-Ted Mahaffy was presented with Honorary Life Membership of Table Tennis Ireland at the recent Ulster Branch Awards evening by newly elected President Mr. Ken Strong.
+Ted Mahaffy was presented with Honorary Life Membership of Table Tennis Ireland at the recent Ulster Branch Awards evening by then President Mr. Ken Strong.
 This award is the highest distinction which can be given by Table Tennis Ireland and is in recognition of the outstanding service Ted has given to the Association down through the years.

 Mrs. Pat Hunter, Chairman, outlined Ted’s involvement in the sport as follows: “Ted Mahaffy has been involved in the sport for more than 40 years, both in an administrative capacity as well as a player, having held various offices in the Ulster Branch in addition to being an Ulster Underage coach for a long period.
 He has been a long-time member of the TTI Disciplinary panel.
 As well as being an active qualified TTI Umpire, he has represented Ireland at both Over 60 and Over 70 levels with a Veteran Six Nations medal to attest to his ability.
 The ever popular Ted epitomizes a terrific example of selfless commitment to the sport of Table Tennis.”